14 transactional email examples to get you inspired

 If you’re wondering which email service provider to use, we think MailerSend is the best solution.
 But don’t just take our word for it!
 We’ve gone the extra mile and created a checklist of reasons why MailerSend is the best choice for your transactional emails.

-👉 Why MailerSend ✅ Email deliverability: you can access a powerful, scaleable sending infrastructure ✅ Simple API integration processes: to easily send and track your emails ✅ Multiple domains available: which you can use with one MailerSend account ✅ Personalization: so that your transactional messages perform even better ✅ Choice of template editors: pick from drag & drop, HTML and rich-text editors ✅ Advanced analytics: to help you stay on top of your game |
+👉 Why MailerSend ✅ Email deliverability: Access a powerful, scaleable sending infrastructure ✅ Email verification tool: Keep your email list clean and healthy to maintain your sender reputation and deliverability ✅ Simple API integration processes: Easily send and track your emails ✅ Multiple domains available: Use multiple domains with one MailerSend account ✅ Personalization: Improve the performance of transactional messages ✅ Choice of template editors: Pick from drag and drop, HTML and rich-text editors ✅ Email split testing: Test multiple variations of the same template to find which content and subject lines perform best ✅ Advanced analytics: Track campaigns and stay on top of your game |

 And so much more!
 To get the full rundown of what you can do with MailerSend, check out our MailerSend features page.